RustamKazmi/RustamKazmi/README.md

 - 👋 Hi, I’m @RustamKazmi
-- 👀 I’m interested in Developing creative UI/UX for my users and Use MERN STACK for fullStack Projects.
+- 👀 I’m interested in handling fullStack Projects from basics or a grown project and .
-- 🌱 I’m currently learning And I have learning from since 1.5years.
+- 🌱 I’m currently working in a remote job and open to work.
 - 📫 How to reach ...
 Email:ashfaqkazmi1975@gmail.com

 <!---